 Some people advocate using chelation therapy to treat atherosclerosis, which causes a buildup of plaque in arteries.
 Over time, it can lead to heart disease.
 Proponents claim that chelators bind to calcium found in plaque, which helps to loosen and remove the buildup.

 While this seems logical, there’s very little evidence that chelation therapy helps.
-For example, a large-scale clinical study involving participants who’d previously had a heart attack didn’t show enough evidence to support the routine use of chelation therapy for heart disease.
+For example, a large-scale involving participants who’d previously had a heart attack didn’t show enough evidence to support the routine use of chelation therapy for heart disease.

 While some participants had a decreased risk of other heart problems, it wasn’t enough to justify the risks involved, which we discuss later.

-A 2015 subgroup analysis found that EDTA did reduce the risk of heart problems in people with diabetes, but not in those without diabetes.
+A 2015 found that EDTA did reduce the risk of heart problems in people with diabetes, but not in those without diabetes.
 While these initial findings are promising, several more large-scale clinical trials involving participants with diabetes are needed.

 Some people believe that thimerosal causes autism.
 Thimerosal is a preservative that contains mercury and is used in some vaccines.
 However, this 2010 study debunked this.
 Vaccines don’t cause autism.